antixenoinitiative/axiwiki/builds.md

 - **Caustic Sink Launcher** - Protects you from the caustic clouds and missiles present in Maelstrom combat.
 - **Thargoid Pulse Neutralizers** - Required for passing into the center of a Maelstrom, these also act against Interceptor shutdown pulses.
 - **Thermal Vent engineered Beam Lasers** - These enable cold running in combat, reducing the likelihood and accuracy of incoming fire.
-- **Nanite Torpedo Launcher** - This torpedo launcher can damage the thermal vents on thew dorsal side of the titan, causing the Titan to expose its thermal core, which enables damage to the Titan itself.
+- **Nanite Torpedo Launcher** - This torpedo launcher can damage the thermal vents on the dorsal side of the titan, causing the Titan to expose its thermal core, which enables damage to the Titan itself.

 ## Titan Builds